What Is Lambert-Eaton Myasthenic Syndrome?

 Lambert-Eaton myasthenic syndrome (LEMS) is a rare autoimmune disease that affects your ability to move.
-In this disease, your immune system attacks muscle tissue.
-This leads to difficulty walking and other muscular problems.
-Symptoms can temporarily subside with exertion, but the disease can’t be cured.
-The condition can be managed with medication.
+Your immune system attacks muscle tissue which leads to difficulty walking and other muscular problems.

-The primary symptoms include leg weakness and difficulty walking.
-As the disease progresses, you will also experience:
+The primary symptoms of LEMS are leg weakness and difficulty walking.
+As the disease progresses, you’ll also experience:

 - involuntary muscular symptoms